 We all know that when February rolls around, we're in the thick of the cold winter.
-In fact, just two years ago the Rochester area set an all-time record low for the coldest month there has ever been since records have been kept.
+In fact, just three years ago the Rochester area set an all-time record low for the coldest month there has ever been since records have been kept.
 Apparently the records books go all the way back to 1884, so if you do the math, you can understand that that's a lot of months to have to beat in order to set an all-time record.

 Food, entertainment, and drink.
 That's usually what we're looking for, and not necessarily in that order.
 So here goes, a recent date night out in the East End for the Rochesteriat.